-Additionally, at the time the financial statements were prepared and audited, the district has settled contracts with all of its bargaining units.
-Agreements with the Irvington Administrator Association and the CSEA Custodial Unit both end in June 2024.
+At the time the financial statements were prepared and audited, the district has settled contracts with all of its bargaining units.
 The Irvington Facility Association agreement will end in June 2027.
 Likewise, The CSEA Clerical/Aide contract will end in June 2027.
+The Agreement with the Irvington Administrator Association will end in June 2030 and the CSEA Custodial Unit will end in June 2031.

 The District has applied for and received multiple federal grant opportunities due to COVID-19 related expenses since 2020.
 The District was granted \$68,978 through the Coronavirus Aid, Relief, and Economic Security Act (CARES Act) and \$206,845 for the Coronavirus Response and Relief Supplemental Appropriations Act (CRRSA).
 All those funds have been allocated and received.
-The District was also approved for the American Rescue Plan Act (ARP) in the amount of \$464,879, of which \$219,699 is outstanding.
+The District was also approved for the American Rescue Plan Act (ARP) in the amount of \$464,879, of which \$52,101 is outstanding as of June 30, 2024.
 These funds are available to the District until September 2024.
-While this grant spans multiple years, the District has engaged and will continue to engage with all stakeholders to generate sound fiscal plans to address the pandemic to ensure a safe learning environment and address the social, emotional and academic toll the pandemic has on the District's students.
+While this grant spans multiple years, the District has engaged with all stakeholders to generate sound fiscal plans to address the pandemic to ensure a safe learning environment and address the social, emotional and academic toll the pandemic has on the District's students.